Fifth money launderer gets longer jail term of 15 months

 The Chinese national on Tuesday (Apr 30) pleaded guilty to three charges of money laundering and forgery.
 Five other charges were taken into consideration during sentencing.

 Around S$131 million of Zhang’s assets had been seized by the Commercial Affairs Department (CAD) or issued prohibition of disposal orders, which means that they cannot be sold.
-He has agreed to forfeit 90 per cent of this amount, or around S$118 million.
+He has agreed to forfeit 90 per cent of this amount, or around S$118 million, including cryptocurrencies, properties and vehicles.

 The sentence will be backdated to Aug 15, 2023, when Zhang was arrested in an islandwide bust.